Step 27 – Deceased Estate Administration Guide

 PROBATE AND ADMINISTRATION ACT 1898 (NSW) Section 63 (Austl.) (accessed 2/1/2021)

-The following persons can apply for Letter of Administration as the Administrator of the deceased estate:
+The following persons can apply for Letter of Administration as the Administrator of the Deceased Estate:

 - lawful spouse or domestic partner;